 - It makes expanding product lines under the same mark more easy because you have already cleared the space for the expansion.
 This means less in search costs when expanding a product or service line.

-We previously discussed the principal that brand drives revenue.
+A strong trademark portfolio is the product of strategy not happenstance.
+We previously discussed the principle that brand drives revenue.
 And the way brand can drive revenue is when consumers readily recognize your company as the source of goods or services.
 What we did not discuss is that consumers can rely on more than one mark to identify your company’s goods or services.
 The more touch points you have with a consumer, the more options you have to market your goods or services.
 The greater the options for marketing, the more opportunity consumers have to engage with your brand.

 Here are the five steps to follow to develop a strong trademark portfolio: